neffercarrillo/security-plus/notes/README.md

 - purposes 1 visual deterrent 2 establish a physical barrier 3 delay intruders
 - bollard short vertical posts made out of steel or concrete to manage or redirect vehicular traffic
 - purpose 1 create physical barrier 2 visual reminder of where vehicles are not permitted to enter
-- fencing is adaptable and for large perimiters
+- fencing is adaptable and for large perimeters
 - bollards are for a specific area
 - fences #prevents people#
 - bollards #prevents vehicles#